CohanR/BrainVolume_Calculation/README.md

-This code offers an end-to-end solution for computing and visualizing the volumes of different brain tissues, specifically grey matter (c1), white matter (c2), and cerebrospinal fluid (CSF, c3).
+This code is for calulating and visualising the volumes of different brain tissues, specifically using SPM 12 grey matter (c1), white matter (c2), and cerebrospinal fluid (CSF, c3).
 It fetches pre-segmented anatomical images, calculates volumes, and showcases interactive visualisations.
-Note that I wrote it for Gannet Toolbox segmentation outputs.
-Gannet is a tool to analyse magnetic resonance spectroscopy data. you can find more info here: https://markmikkelsen.github.io/Gannet-docs/index.html
+Note that I wrote it for Gannet Toolbox segmentation outputs (which uses SPM).

 ## Dependencies